estebansolo/react-video-player/README.md

 # ReactVideoPlayer

-This is a simple player made with ReactJS in a [Udemy course](https://www.udemy.com/react-hooks-videoplayer/).
+This is a simple resposive player made with ReactJS in a [Udemy course](https://www.udemy.com/react-hooks-videoplayer/).

 ## What I Learned